joebalancio/mio/docs/API.md

   <a name="new_module_mio.Resource"></a>
 ##new mio.Resource(values)
-Create new `Resource` instance.
 Values set using the constructor are not marked as dirty.
 Use `.set()` after instantiation for hydration of dirty attributes.

 **Params**